-Official transcripts must be mailed to: Laurel Sparks, Fellowships – Transcripts, Archaeological Institute of America, 44 Beacon Street, Boston, MA 02108.
-If your school can provide official transcripts electronically, they may be emailed to LSparks@archaeological.org.
+Unofficial and official transcripts must be sent to us electronically directly to email@example.com.
 ALL transcripts must be received by the March 1 deadline.
 All other application materials must be completed online, and received by the March 1 deadline.

 Applicants must complete the online application form that asks for the following:

-NOTE: All applicants must notify Laurel Sparks immediately if there are any changes in their application information (i.e. the project you applied for is changed or cancelled; you received funding from other sources; etc.)
+NOTE: All applicants must notify the Fellowships Coordinator at Fellowships@archaeological.org immediately if there are any changes in their application information (i.e. the project you applied for is changed or cancelled; you received funding from other sources; etc.)

 In addition to the application, letters of recommendation and transcripts, winners of the scholarship must provide a letter from the director of the project or coordinator of the field school program indicating that the applicant has been accepted for participation.
 Deadline for receipt of this letter is May 10.
 This letter must be on letterhead and signed by the director or administrator of the field project.
-It must be mailed, or scanned and emailed to Laurel Sparks, Archaeological Institute of America, 44 Beacon Street, Boston, MA 02108, email: Lsparks@archaeological.org.
+It must be emailed to the Fellowships Coordinator, Archaeological Institute of America, 44 Beacon Street, Boston, MA 02108, email: Fellowships@archaeological.org.
 Final determination of the scholarship winners cannot be made until this letter is received.
 [NOTE: if one of your letters of recommendation is from the director of the field project and he or she certifies that you have been accepted for participation, this requirement will be considered complete.]

 Winners of the Scholarship must agree to submit a final report on their use of the funds and what the experience meant to them no later than 60 days after completion of the field project and to join the AIA at the student membership rate if they are not already members.
 Final reports will be posted on the AIA’s scholarship web page and may be featured in other AIA publications.